 Sports physicals are completely routine and part of a healthy child’s active life!

-If your child is interested in pursuing a sport at school, as part of a club, or with church, we recommend scheduling a sport’s physical.
+If your child is interested in pursuing a sport at school, as part of a club, or with a church, we recommend scheduling a sport’s physical.
 Typically, these organizations will provide you or your child with a form to fill out and get signed by your pediatrician.
 Remember, during a PPE, we’re examining your child’s and your family’s medical history, just to rule out any potential complications that may arise.
 Most injuries actually happen during practice, especially in environments where the temperature can be extreme.
 We want to rule out any problems that may interfere with your child’s ability to participate in the sport of their choice.

 Usually, your young athlete will need to have a sports physical every year.
 This ensures that any injuries sustained in previous seasons have healed and that no new conditions have arisen.
 This is important due to the fact that many sports involve some form of physical contact.
 Breaks and strains are common.
 In the case of full-contact sports, we also want to evaluate basic cognitive function in the event that they’ve experienced a head injury.